sergei-mironov/nixtvm/doc/BasicWorkflow.md

 ##### Stage 3.
 Executing the function

 Here we pass pointers to input and output arrays to `vecadd` function.
-After the computation os performed, the output array contain the result of addition of the input arrays.
+After the computation is performed, the output array contain the result of addition of the input arrays.

+### Using the library

+To demonstrate how to use the library we run the computation requested:

+    $ ./main
+    0 11 22 33 44 55 66 77 88 99

+The result of addition is directed to the standard output.